Formulir Kontak

 • Mechanical Calculators (1642) – Pascaline (Blaise Pascal)

 A box of gears about the size of a shoebox that could add and subtract on its own.
 Pascal built it mainly because he was sick of watching his dad suffer through tax paperwork by hand.
-It was proof machines could take over boring number-crunching.
+It was proof that machines could take over boring number-crunching.

 • Difference Engine (1822–1833) – Charles Babbage’s first serious attempt